kvietmeier/vagrant/virtualbox/README.md

       |
       |───ClearLinux
       |     |
-      |     Intel Cklearlinux with scripts to install Apache, Docker, and Clear Containers
+      |     Intel Clearlinux with scripts to install Apache, Docker, and Clear Containers
       |
       |───devops
       |     |